What is bacterial vaginosis (BV)?

 - Having BV has been associated with an increase in the development of an infection following surgical procedures such as a hysterectomy or an abortion.

-- Having BV while pregnant may put a woman at increased risk for some complications of pregnancy, such as preterm delivery.
+- Having BV while pregnant may put you at an increased risk for some complications of pregnancy, such as preterm delivery.

-- BV can increase a woman's susceptibility to other STDs, such as herpes simplex virus (HSV), chlamydia and gonorrhea.
+- BV can increase your susceptibility to other STDs, such as herpes simplex virus (HSV), chlamydia and gonorrhea.

 Pregnancy and bacterial vaginosis